 The German language.
 At the end of the day, everything that involves language will need checking and approving by either an in-house native speaker, a translation agency or by a company such as ours.
 The scope includes images, website copy, headers, logos, URLs, meta titles, meta descriptions, product names etc. etc.

 Good advance planning can save a lot of headaches and make the whole exercise relatively straightforward.
 This applies in particular to the translation process.

 Your current web agency will want your support.
 Good planning, professional translation and native-speaker support will take care of virtually all problems that come along.

 Where can I find a good German web agency?

-As a good SEO agency for Germany, we’re in a fairly unique position in that we get to experience firsthand the work of a large number of different web agencies.
+As a good SEO agency for Germany, we’re in a fairly unique position in that we get to experience first-hand the work of many different web agencies.
 Both in Germany and the UK.
 We would describe the work of just a small minority as excellent.